How to make your voice sound better

 Tips for making your voice sound better

-Again, keep in mind it’s normal to dislike the sound of your own voice.
-The way a voice sounds in the speaker’s ear is always different from the way a recording picks up that voice—it’s a consequence of biology.
+Again, keep in mind that it’s normal to dislike the sound of your own voice.
+The way a voice sounds in the speaker’s ear is always different from the way a recording picks up that voice—it’s just a consequence of biology.

 To improve the sound of your voice, you’ll need to face the displeasure head-on and listen to a recording (or several) of yourself.
 What you’ll hear will likely surprise or upset you.
 You might grimace and feel the need to turn off the recording.